How to set project budgets

-- Regular Users assigned to the project can view limited budget info for projects with hour-based budgets.
+- Members, and Managers who don't manage but are assigned to the project, can view limited budget info for projects with hour-based budgets.
 The budget info they can see also depends on the budget type.

-- Total Project Hours: Regular Users can view the total budget, the total hours the team has tracked to the project, and their own tracked hours.
+- Total project hours: Can view the total budget, the total hours the team has tracked to the project, and their own tracked hours.

-- Hours Per Person: Regular Users can view the total budget, the total hours the team has tracked to the project, their individual budget, and their own tracked hours.
+- Hours per person: Can view the total budget, the total hours the team has tracked to the project, their individual budget, and their own tracked hours.

-- Hours Per Task: Regular Users can view the total budget, the total hours the team has tracked to the project, and their own tracked hours.
+- Hours per task: Can view the total budget, the total hours the team has tracked to the project, and their own tracked hours.
 They can’t see each task’s individual budget.

-Once you’ve set up budgets, there are several places throughout Harvest where you can report on your budget usage:
+Once you’ve set up budgets, there are two places in Harvest where you can report on budget usage: